 Lets assume that current fossil fuel based energy products are not going to be cheap to extract ever again.
 We already require extreme engineering projects to prospect for new oil.
 Again, the costs can easily outweigh the benefits when it comes to new discovery.
 It makes sense to say that most fossil fuel companies will be filing for bankruptcy over the coming years as the ability to meet their price demands fall away.

-Once the fraudulent system that we have been living under implodes and makes way for a radical shift back to centre, we may be able to build a mix of power options that make more sense according to engineers that favor an increase in the use of nuclear power in all of its potential variations.
+Once the fraudulent system that we have been living under implodes and makes way for a radical shift back to center, we may be able to build a mix of power options that make more sense according to engineers that favor an increase in the use of nuclear power in all of its potential variations.

-While we continue to wait for breakthroughs in the realm of nuclear fusion and modular nuclear fission reactors as well as 4th generation molten salt reactors, maybe we can balance the force somewhat by combining the best possible options weighting them for practicality and affordability.
+While we continue to wait for breakthroughs in the realm of nuclear fusion and modular nuclear fission reactors as well as 4th generation molten salt reactors, maybe we can balance the Force somewhat by combining the best possible options weighting them for practicality and affordability.
 Then all we need is the continuing maintenance and constant rebuilding of the electricity grid and all related infrastructure.

-Remember, the level of complexity embedded in our industrial civilisation makes it extremely vulnerable to any failures.
-An achiles heal could be the transportation network, but any part of the supply chain from essential raw materials to the most sophisticated smartphone can end up creating bottlenecks that lead to a global logjam.
+Remember, the level of complexity embedded in our industrial civilization makes it extremely vulnerable to any failures.
+An Achilles heal could be the transportation network, but any part of the supply chain from essential raw materials to the most sophisticated smartphone can end up creating bottlenecks that lead to a global logjam.
 How we manage things going forward could require even more advanced AI to run systems that no human mind can envision.